abdur-rohman/abdur-rohman/README.md

 ## **💻 &nbsp;About Me**

 - 🏠 &nbsp; Currenctly in Sleman, Yogyakarta, Indonesia
-- 🏢 &nbsp; Currenctly working at [Refactory.id](https://refactory.id/) as Mobile Engineer
+- 🏢 &nbsp; Currenctly looking for a job as Mobile Engineer
 - 🎓 &nbsp; Graduated from Technical Information at [Universitas Muhammadiyah Surakarta](https://www.ums.ac.id/en/home/)
 - 👨‍💻 &nbsp; Track on learning Mobile Development and BackEnd Development